PubSub+ API Concepts

-In this section we'll provide you with an overview of Solace API fundamentals.
+In this section we'll provide you with an overview of PubSub+ messaging API fundamentals.

-A Consumer Flow is an API object that allows applications to receive Guaranteed messages from an endpoint, such as a Queue.
-It is created by a Solace session.
+A consumer flow is an API object that allows applications to receive guaranteed messages from an endpoint, such as a Queue.
+It is created by a session.